EvolvingSysadmin/Blue-Team-Toolkit/README.md

         * All traffic except traffic from specified IP: `ip.addr != IP_address`
         * Traffic from src host using TCP 443, using TLC version 1.2: `ip.src_host == 192.168.1.7 and tcp.port == 443 and ssl.record.version == 0x0303`
         * Show specific HTTP method: `http.request.method == "POST"`
+        * Search for a string within a frame: `frame contains "string"`
+        * Search strings within packets: CTRL + F
+        * Host Identification from DHCP traffic: `ip.src==xxx.xxx.xxx && dhcp` then search for Host Name in the DHCP Options of a DHCP request packet
+        * Search for http redirection: `http.reaspon.code==301` or search for the http.referer field
         * More Display Filters here: https://wiki.wireshark.org/DisplayFilters
+    * More Advanced Searching
         * To follow a packet stream: Right Click -> Follow > TCP/UDP/SSL/HTTP Stream
         * To extract HTTP files from packets: File -> Export Objects -> HTTP -> Highlight File -> Save As
         * To extract FTP files from packets: filter FTP-DATA packets for export -> Right Click -> Follow > TCP Stream -> Show and save data as Raw
         * To extract files from streams: Follow TCP Stream -> Save stream as raw -> Analyze with exif-tools or change file extension
+            * Example: `frame contains 20210429_152157.jpg” -> Follow TCP Stream -> Save stream as raw` -> then analyze with exif-tools or change file extension to view
         * To search for domain names: Statistics -> Search for IP
         * To identify hostnames from DHCP traffic: `ip.src==xxx.xxx.xxx.xxx && dhcp` -> search for Host Name in the DHCP Options of a DHCP request packet
-    * To search for http redirction: `ttp.response.code==301` or search for the http.referer field
+        * To search for http redirction: `http.response.code==301` or search for the http.referer field
         * Helpful Windows
             * Conversations
             * Protocol Hierarchy
             * Endpoints
 * Resources
     * [Wireshark User's Guide](https://www.wireshark.org/docs/wsug_html_chunked/)
     * [Wireshark Training Resources](https://www.wireshark.org/docs/)